patchamama/Bookstore-loans/README.md

 <details>
 <summary><strong>Custom Error pages</strong></summary>

-I created custom error pages (400, 403, 404, 500) that is equivalent in style to the other pages of the website, so it creates a coherent vibe.
+I created custom error pages (400, 403, 404, 500) that are equivalent in style to the other pages of the website, so it creates a coherent vibe.

 - Desktop: